bitovi/academy/src/docker/2-build-node-app/build-node-app.md

 @page learn-docker/build-node-app Build a Node App
 @parent learn-docker 2

-@description Learn to setup a basic CanJS application using StealJS as the module loader.
+@description Build a simple Express API to use for the rest of the course.

 @body
 ## Overview